thandon263/session-board/README.md

-In your terminal run the following command to setup your project `Copy and Paste`:
+In your terminal run the following command to setup your project for `Mac` Users `Copy and Paste`:

 ```shell
     sh ./scripts/project-setup.sh